Cerphh/prompt-optimization-framework/README.md

 python test_pipeline.py
 ```

-This runs a comprehensive benchmark on a sample problem, evaluating all four prompting techniques and displaying comparative results.
+This runs a comprehensive benchmark on a sample problem, evaluating both prompting techniques and displaying comparative results.

 ### API Server